TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 #   - if nothing was running, you'll see "Error from server (NotFound):..."
 #     - that's fine
 #
-kubectl delete -f eventdata-deploy.yml
+kubectl delete -f eventdata-pod-with-svc.yml

+# Note: check `kubectl get pods` to make sure the pod
+# is deleted before restarting.
+This can take a minute

-# Create a new deployment
+# Create a new pod + svc
 #   - should see a message like: deployment "ravens-eventdata-web" created
+#   - The website can take a couple of minutes to start
 #
-kubectl apply -f eventdata-deploy.yml

-# Run service:
-#
-kubectl apply -f eventdata-service.yml
+kubectl apply -f eventdata-pod-with-svc.yml

 # Wait for service to have IP assigned